xcafebabe/gobstoppers/nextcloud/README.md

   kafebob/rpi-nextcloud
 ```

-Also you can provide a list of trusted domains for your Nextcloud instance.
+Also you can provide a list of space-separated trusted domains for your Nextcloud instance.

 ```
 sudo docker run --rm \